edubart/nelua-lang/docs/pages/overview.md

 ## Generics

-A generic is a special type created using a preprocessor function that is evaluated at compile-time to generate a specialized type based on compile-time arguments, to do this the `generalize` macro is used.
+A generic is a special type created using a preprocessor function that is evaluated at compile time to generate a specialized type based on compile-time arguments.
+To do this the `generalize` macro is used.
-It's hard to explain in words, lets view a full example:
+It is hard to explain in words, so take a look at this full example:

 ```nelua
 -- Define a generic type for creating a specialized FixedStackArray